codio-content/HTML_and_CSS-CSS/.guides/content/Where-do-we-put-our-styles-3dc8.md

-Now that we have seen what CSS is and how it's structured, let see where and how to add it to our html pages, there are 3 options:
+Now that we have seen what CSS is and how it’s structured, let's see where and how to add it to our html pages, there are 3 options:

 * In a separate CSS file, that we will reference from our HTML document.
   (This is displayed on the left, the top part is the html and the bottom part the css)